d2clouds/speedray-cli/docs/documentation/eject.md

 <!-- Links in /docs/documentation should NOT have `.md` at the end, because they end up in our wiki at release. -->

-# ng eject
+# sr eject

 ## Overview
-`ng eject` ejects your app and output the proper webpack configuration and scripts.
+`sr eject` ejects your app and output the proper webpack configuration and scripts.

-This command uses the same flags as `ng build`, generating webpack configuration to match those flags.
+This command uses the same flags as `sr build`, generating webpack configuration to match those flags.

 You can use `--force` to overwrite existing configurations.